marigold-dev/training-dapp-shifumi/README.md

 npm run dev
 ```

-We consider that you wallet is well configured and has some XTZ on Ghostnet, so click on Connect button
+We consider that your wallet is well configured and has some Tez on Ghostnet, so click on Connect button.

-(Note : If you don't have tokens, to get some free XTZ on Ghostnet, follow this link to the [faucet](https://faucet.marigold.dev/))
+> Note : If you don't have tokens, to get some free XTZ on Ghostnet, follow this link to the [faucet](https://faucet.marigold.dev/)

 On the popup, select your Wallet, then your account and connect.

 :confetti_ball: You are "logged"

-Click on the Disconnect button to logout
+Optional : Click on the Disconnect button to test the logout

 ## Step 5 : Play on a game session